Read the book that started the Piers Alexander’s “Calumny’s Republic” trilogy, The Bitter Trade, before Scatterwood (Book 2) is released.

 Calumny Spinks’ actions themselves are not always admirable, but his desire to rise above the lot history has arbitrarily assigned to him is.

-But Alexander is more than simply a spinner of a good yarn, his artful prose also bears mentioning.
+But Alexander is more than simply a spinner of a good yarn, his artful prose on display also bears mentioning.
 Here, Calumny speaks of his mother and father,

 “My father, while he lived…” she began, but fell silent.
 Though I could not wait to leave Salstead, I would miss her if I went.
 Her tales were raindrops on the dusty soil of my life, though Peter would always grumble at them.
 I could not reckon how they chose each other, the silent stone and the flickering flame.